Why some women turn to tantric massage

 « I rediscovered the meaning of respect: the respect I owed myself. »

-Under the guidance of Hajira, Tantra is no longer a theory or an aesthetic of pleasure, but a way of life. a path of integrity.
+Under the guidance of Hajira, Tantra is no longer a theory or an aesthetic of pleasure, but a path of integrity.

 A space where women can rediscover the totality of themselves. its gentleness, its power, its mystery.